 In February 2018, we entered into an agreement in connection with the AbbVie Collaboration, or the AbbVie Collaboration Agreement, pursuant to which we granted AbbVie an exclusive option to license, develop, and commercialize AAV and other virus-based gene therapy products for the treatment of neurodegenerative diseases related to defective or excess aggregation of tau protein in the human brain, including Alzheimer's disease.
 The collaboration is comprised of a research period, a development period, and an exclusive license option.
-During the research period, we are obligated to use diligent efforts to conduct antibody engineering and other research activities to create research period.
+During the research period, we are obligated to use diligent efforts to conduct antibody engineering and other research activities to create research compounds and to develop product candidates.
+We will be solely responsible for the costs and expenses during the research period.
 During a specified portion of the research period, AbbVie may exercise one or more of its exclusive development options to select up to a total of three research compounds and their corresponding product candidates to proceed to the development period.